FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Remote repositories

   Remotes are versions of our repositories that are stored on a server.
-Single repository can have multiple different remote repositories.
+A single repository can have multiple different remote repositories.

-  When defining remote, we gave it a unique name, when we want to use certain remote, we specify its name.
+  When defining a remote, we gave it a unique name, when we want to use a certain remote, we specify its name.
 By default, **origin** is used for the remote name.

   If a repository is cloned, it will come with its own remote linked to cloned link.
-However if a new repository wannted to add into a remote we need to add remote link to our repository.
+However, if a new repository wanted to add a remote we need to add a remote link to our repository.

 ```bash
 git remote # Show remote list